Covering a set of line segments with a few squares: Introduction

 Hoffmann~\cite{hoffmann2001covering} provides a linear time algorithm for $k=2$ and $3$, however, a proof was not included in his extended abstract.
 Sadhu et al.~\cite{DBLP:journals/tcs/SadhuRNR19} provide a linear time algorithm for $k=2$ using constant space.
 In Section~\ref{sec:problem1}, we provide a proof for a $k=3$ algorithm and a new $O(n \log n)$ time algorithm for~$k=4$.

 Next, we study trajectory coverings.
 A trajectory $\mathcal{T}$ is a polygonal curve in the plane parametrised by time.
-A subtrajectory $\mathcal{T}[s,t]$ is the trajectory $\mathcal{T}$ restricted to a contiguous time interval $[s,t] \subseteq [0,1]$, See Figure~\ref{fig:03_example} for an example.
+Let $v_1,..,v_n$ and $e_1,..,e_{n-1}$ be the vertices and edges of $\T$, respectively.
+For two points $s$ and $t$ on \T, we write $s \prec t$ if $s$ occurs on \T before $t$.
+Any such pair of points then defines a unique subtrajectory $\T[s,t]$ of \T starting in $s$ and ending in $t$.
+See Figure~\ref{fig:03_example} for an example.
 Trajectories are commonly used to model the movement of an object (e.g. a bird, a vehicle, etc) through time and space.
 The analysis of trajectories have applications in animal ecology~\cite{damiani2014extracting}, meteorology~\cite{stohl2002computation}, and sports analytics~\cite{gudmundsson2017spatio}.

 To the best of our knowledge, this paper is the first to study $k$-coverable trajectories for~$k \geq 2$.

 A $k$-coverable trajectory may, for example, model a commonly travelled route, and the squares could model a method of displaying the route (i.e. over multiple pages, or multiple screens), or alternatively, the location of several facilities.
 We build a data structure that can efficiently decide whether a subtrajectory is $k$-coverable.

 \begin{problem} Construct a data structure on a trajectory, so that given any query subtrajectory, it can efficiently answer whether the subtrajectory is $k$-coverable, for $k \in O(1)$. \end{problem}